jgm/pandoc/doc/custom-writers.md

 # Writers

-Custom writers using the new style must contain a global function named `Writer`.
+Custom writers using the new style must contain a global function named `Writer` or `ByteStringWriter`.
 Pandoc calls this function with the document and writer options as arguments, and expects the function to return a UTF-8 encoded string.

 ``` lua
 function Writer (doc, opts)
   -- ...
 end
 ```

+Writers that do not return text but binary data should define a function with name `ByteStringWriter` instead.
+The function must still return a string, but it does not have to be UTF-8 encoded and can contain arbitrary binary data.

+If both `Writer` and `ByteStringWriter` functions are defined, then only the `Writer` function will be used.

 ## Example: modified Markdown writer